goa-systems/goa.systems.javasysprops/README.md

 To develop this project in Eclipse just import it as Gradle project.
 To do this you need the [Buildship plugin](https://projects.eclipse.org/projects/tools.buildship) for Eclipse.

-Eclipse is a little bit more complicated because the developer can run tests either as native JUnit tests within Eclipse of as Gradle-Tests by utilizing the Buildship plugin.
+Eclipse is a little bit more complicated because the developer can run tests either as native JUnit tests within Eclipse or as Gradle-Tests by utilizing the Buildship plugin.
 For both cases a launcher file is placed in the folder "launchers" in this project.
 These launchers are preconfigured and can be executed in Eclipse like this:

 ![Running Eclipse launchers](doc/eclipse1.png)